kodfarki/angular2-learning-path/README.md

     npm start

 ### The Hero Editor Tutorial
-Clone quickstart project using following command:
+"The Hero Editor" tutorial is a perfect tutorial for learning Angular 2.
+First of all, clone the quickstart project using following command:

     git clone https://github.com/angular/quickstart.git angular-tour-of-heroes